MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 The *rxDataStep* function also allows us to write our own ‘chunking’ analysis.
 Reading the data in chunks on multiple AMPS in Teradata, we can process each chunk of data using the R language, and write out summary results for each chunk into a common Teradata data source.
 Let’s look at an example using the *table* function in R, which computes a contingency table.
 (If you actually have data sets to tabulate, use the *rxCrossTabs* or *rxCube* functions built into **RevoScaleR**; this example is meant for instructional purposes only.)

 The first step is to write a function to process each chunk of data.
 The data will automatically be fed into the function as a rectangular list of data columns.
 The function must also return a rectangular list of data columns (which a data frame is).
-In the example below, we’ll be summarizing the input data and returning a data frame with a single row.
+In the example below, we are summarizing the input data and returning a data frame with a single row.

 	ProcessChunk <- function( dataList)
 	{